stw-developer/HandHistoryParser/README.md

 PFR  [Pre Flop Raise]
 % of time you are making pre-flop raises.
 Measure of player aggressiveness.

+In addition to the fundamentals, a few other high level stats are produced.
+These are

+- hands (dealt, played, won) in absolute and % terms
+- net profit
+- average profit
+- 100-hand average profit

 Output consists of
 - Statistics (performance, profitability and per hand) printed to screen.